redis/node-redis/README.md

 Every `ReplyError` contains the `command` name in all-caps and the arguments (`args`).

-If node_redis emits a library error because of another error, the triggering error is added to the returned error as `origin` attribute.
+If Node Redis emits a library error because of another error, the triggering error is added to the returned error as `origin` attribute.

 **_Error codes_**

-node_redis returns a `NR_CLOSED` error code if the clients connection dropped.
+Node Redis returns a `NR_CLOSED` error code if the clients connection dropped.
 If a command unresolved command got rejected a `UNCERTAIN_STATE` code is returned.
-A `CONNECTION_BROKEN` error code is used in case node_redis gives up to reconnect.
+A `CONNECTION_BROKEN` error code is used in case Node Redis gives up to reconnect.

 ### client.unref()